Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Model

-The first component of the derivative \eqref{eq:hp1} is positive, reflecting the higher surplus conditional on trade as the counteroffer rises.
-The second component is negative, reflecting the increased probability that the buyer walks away as the counteroffer rises.
-Assumption~\ref{ass:regularity_sc} requires that the former effect dominates the latter.
-This yields the following monotonicity result. \begin{proposition} The noncommitted counteroffer satisfies
+The second concerns the non-committed counteroffer $p^1_S(s,b)$ with respect to the buyer type $b$, and is used to identify the search cost $c$.
+To establish this result, I impose another regularity condition that ensures that, as $p^1_S$ rises, the positive effect of higher surplus conditional on trade as the counteroffer rises dominates the negative effect of increased probability that the buyer walks away as the counteroffer rises (Assumption \ref{ass:regularity_sc} in Appendix \ref{sec:regularity}).
+This yields the following monotonicity result. \begin{proposition} Suppose Assumption\ref{ass:regularity_sc} holds and that $f_S\!\left(s^*(b,p^1_S(s,b))\right)>0$.
+Then the non-committed counteroffer satisfies

 \end{proposition}

 \begin{proof} See Appendix~\ref{proof:p1s_monotonicity}. \end{proof}